David-Lor/ping2mqtt/README.md

 {"host": "208.67.222.222", "interval": 2}
 ```

-The file must be named either `hosts.json` or `hosts.ndjson`, depending if specified as a JSON or NDJSON, respectively.
+The file must be named either `hosts.json` or `hosts.ndjson`, depending on if specified as a JSON or NDJSON, respectively.

 Each final JSON object within the hosts file represents a host to ping.
 Its attributes are: